AbraaoMota/wallpaperScans/README.md

 Go to Control Panel -> System & Security -> System -> Advanced System Settings -> Environment Variables -> New ->
 Name: SSL_CERT_FILE, Value = C:\RailsInstaller\cacert.pem

+Once setup finished, just go to directory and call htmlScanner.rb on the command line.

 This was my first real attempt at using Ruby on my own.
 Thanks to the Nokogiri gem for the help with HTML connections & for fNichol for the very useful link above.